WampiFlampi/bf-cli/README.md

 ![src](https://github.com/WampiFlampi/source/blob/main/bf-crop.png)

 ## Official Alpha Release 1.0.0
-  Bf-arch is a simple ncurses implementation of brainfuck for the linux cli This project is designed with speed and functionality in mind
+  Bf-arch is a simple ncurses implementation of brainfuck for the linux cli.
+  This project is designed with speed and functionality in mind
 ## Building
   ###### Arch Linux